jhumelsine/jhumelsine.github.io/_posts/2024-11-27-abstraction-cohesion.md

 ---
-title: DRAFT – What Is Cohesive Abstraction?
+title: What Is Cohesive Abstraction?
 description: How to manage cohesion among abstractions consistently
-unlisted: true
 ---

 # Introduction